Julien Kialunda: Club career

 Kialunda played for Union Saint-Gilloise, RSC Anderlecht and Léopold FC in Belgium.
 He was a four-time Belgian league champion with Anderlecht.

 International career

 Kialunda represented Zaire at the 1972 African Cup of Nations in Cameroon, starting in all five of his team's matches as Zaire finished fourth.

-Post-career
+Post-career and death

-After his retirement, Kialunda as the national coach of the Zaire national team, though without much success.
+After his retirement, Kialunda served as the national coach of the Zaire national team, though without much success.
 He also owned a cafe in the Brussels neighborhood of Matonge, known for its predominantly African population.
 In 1987, after falling ill with AIDS, he returned to Belgium for treatment and died on 14 September of that year.

 In his memory, the "Julien Kialunda Foundation" was established, dedicated to supporting worthy causes in the Democratic Republic of the Congo.
 The foundation is sponsored by professional players of African origin who play or grew up in Belgium, like the brothers Mbo and Émile Mpenza, Mohammed Tchité and Anthony Vanden Borre.